 Cooperation TU Wien and BEV

 Technische Universität Wien (TU Wien) has been running a Special VLBI Analysis Center (VIE) of the International VLBI Service for Geodesy and Astrometry (IVS) since 2000.
 In this role, it has been involved in several research and operational tasks as described in the Annual Reports of the IVS.
-In July 2018, following the signing of a Memorandum of Understanding with the President of BEV, the Federal Agency of Metrology and Surveying in Austria, VIE is run as a joint Analysis Center between TU Wien and BEV aiming at increased participation in the operational generation of geodetic products, such as the routine determination of Earth orientation parameters.
+In July 2018, following the signing of a Memorandum of Understanding with the President of BEV, the Federal Office of Metrology and Surveying in Austria, VIE is run as a joint Analysis Center between TU Wien and BEV aiming at increased participation in the operational generation of geodetic products, such as the routine determination of Earth orientation parameters.

 Products and contributions of VIE

 All our products are based on the Vienna VLBI and Satellite Software (VieVS) which is developed and maintained by TU Wien.
 Having an independent software package is of great importance to the geodetic community since it provides an independent solution.

 In particular, we want to mention our VLBI contribution to the ITRF2014 were our analysis center submitted one of nine VLBI reference frame solutions.
 These solutions were then stacked to produce the IVS VLBI reference frame solution, which was submitted to the ITRF2014 team.
 A highly stable ITRF with station velocities accurate at the 0.1 mm/year level is a prerequisite to reliably observe mean sea level rise at the order of 3 mm/year and global change phenomena.

 Further, our analysis center played an active role in the creation of the ICRF3 were we contributed with test solutions and active research within the dedicated working group.
 The ICRF3 is an important geodetic product which is needed to estimate high quality EOP.
 However, the ICRF is also valuable for Astronomers and is used to track space crafts.